ultimike/d8-composer-pantheon/drupal-composer-template_plus_docksal.md

 `DOCROOT=web`

+Start up the Docksal containers for this project with: `fin start`

 Copy `/projectname/web/sites/example.settings.local.php` to `/projectname/web/sites/default/settings.local.php` and append (with the proper database credentials for your local) the following:

 ```$config_directories['sync'] = '../config';